telerik/reporting-docs/report-items/map/structure/overview.md

 ## Parallels and Meridians

 The parallels and meridians, or the latitude and longitude lines, represent an imaginary grid over the Earth's surface thus forming the map coordinate system, called graticule.
 By combining longitude and latitude measurements, you can determine any location.
 The units of measurement for geographic coordinates are degrees (°), minutes ('), and seconds (").
-For simplicity, the Map report item uses their decimal representation (decimal degrees).
+For simplicity, the Map report item uses its decimal representation (decimal degrees).

 When using the [Mercator projection](#projection), the meridians are distributed equally along the coordinate system.
-However, when using this projection, the latitude lines are non-linear and, therefore, the parallels are placed on a non-constant distance from each other.
+However, when using this projection, the latitude lines are non-linear, and, therefore, the parallels are placed at a non-constant distance from each other.
 That's why the Map enables the user to change the step at which the parallels or meridians are drawn.
 When not set, the latitude and longitude lines are drawn based on the given extent and scale factor.

 ## Data Points